yinglinglow/yinglinglow.github.io/blog/_posts/2018-06-23-opencv-video.md

 date: 2018-06-23
 ---

-After a million years of googling...
-I figured out the issue.
-The code doesn't work in Jupyter Notebook *faints*
+So the issue is, everytime I close the window my video is showing on, it hangs and I have to force quit Python.
+I couldn't figure out for the life of me what the heck was going on and finally, FINALLY after a million years of googling I realised...the code doesn't work in Jupyter Notebook *faints*

-In any case - thanks to a guy who raised that up and stopped my endless blind searching for solutions for Jupyter Notebook, I am running the code in a .py file and it works!!
+In any case - thanks to a guy who raised that up and stopped my endless blind searching for solutions!!!!!
+I am now running the code in a .py file and it works!!

 Follow the code below (credits to this guy: https://www.learnopencv.com/read-write-and-display-a-video-using-opencv-cpp-python/) if you want to record a live video.
 It opens the camera, records the video, closes the window when you press 'q', and saves the video in .avi format.